- Places to Explore

 Ancient Akrotiri Review

 If Santorini is known as the "Greek Pompeii" and is claimant to the title of the lost Atlantis, it is because of the archaeological site of ancient Akrotiri, near the tip of the southern horn of the island.
-The site, long closed for structural repairs, is about to open but, it should be noted, it has long been "about to open."
-So: please call or check the Web site when you arrive on Santorini.
+The site re-opened in April 2012 after undergoing lengthy structural repairs of the protective roof spanning the entire enclosed site, which is in fact a whole ancient city buried under the volcanic ashes and still waiting to be unearthed—almost intact.

 In the 1860s, in the course of quarrying volcanic ash for use in the Suez Canal, workmen discovered the remains of an ancient town.
 The town was frozen in time by ash from an eruption 3,600 years ago, long before Pompeii's disaster.
 In 1967 Spyridon Marinatos of the University of Athens began excavations, which occasionally continue.
 It is thought that the 40 buildings that have been uncovered are only one-thirtieth of the huge site and that excavating the rest will probably take a century.